 - How Pre-Existing Conditions Affect Life Insurance Pricing

-- 6 Tips for Reducing Cost of Life Insurance
+- 6 Tips for Reducing the Cost of Life Insurance

 - How a Medical Exam Affects the Cost of Life Insurance

-- Difference in Cost between Term and Whole Life Insurance
+- Average Cost of Term vs. Whole Life Insurance

-One of the biggest factors that determine how life insurers rate you when you apply for a policy is your age.
+One of the biggest factors that determine the cost of a life insurance policy is your age.

 The reason is simple.
 At some point, everyone who is born will die.
 The average life expectancy in the U.S. today for both genders is 78.8 years of age.
 For males, the life expectancy is 76 while for females it is approximately 81.